Rio Tinto appoints Aboriginal Australian former minister to board

 Western Australian heritage protection legislation is still being redrafted and is expected to be presented to parliament later this year.

-Wyatt also this week joined the board of energy producer Woodside Petroleum.
+Wyatt also this week joined the board of energy producer Woodside Petroleum (WPL.AX).

 Our Standards: The Thomson Reuters Trust Principles.